sofia-calgaro/ZeroNuFit.jl/README.md

 where
 - `"path_to_fit"` is the path to the already performed fit over real data
-- `"best_fit": true ` if we want to fix the paramaters to the best fit
+- `"best_fit": true` if we want to fix the paramaters to the best fit
 - `"bkg_only": true` if the fit over real data was performed assuming no signal
-- `"seed": null` if we want a random seed when generating fake data, otherwise you can fix it to
+- `"seed": null` if we want a random seed when generating fake data, otherwise you can fix it to an Int value